-SMEs with bootstrap funds and limited industry knowledge is stuck in multiple myths surrounding cloud security that makes their cloud migration journies cumbersome.
+SMEs with bootstrap funds and limited industry knowledge are stuck in multiple myths surrounding cloud security that makes their cloud migration journeys cumbersome.
 With digital transformation taking over all industries globally and remote working turning to be the ‘new normal’ – transitioning to the cloud has become necessary.
 For successful cloud services implementation, SMEs need to outlive the common cloud security myths limiting their vision and expanding the risk landscape.

 Below listed are the most common cloud security myths that all SMEs need to consider, focusing on exploring the truth behind successfully running and securing all enterprise cloud solutions: